xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/run_xcat_in_docker_compose.rst

    "Couldn't connect to Docker daemon at http+unix://var/run/docker.sock - is it running?
-   If it's at a non-standard location, specify the URL with the DOCKER_HOST environment variable." please do not worry and just ignore it, the container has already been running.
+   If it's at a non-standard location, specify the URL with the DOCKER_HOST environment variable."
+You can ignore it, the container has already been running.
 It is a Docker bug `#1214 <https://github.com/docker/compose/issues/1214>`_